macro187/hotbox/readme.md

-plain old containers that can be used in the usual batch/background ways with the usual Docker tools, but the hotbox tools and features also enable a more lightweight, interactive usage style where users can quickly jump in and out of different hotboxes, sometimes from multiple terminal sessions, using assets and resources from the host, depending on the task at hand.
+plain old containers that can be used in the usual batch/background ways with the usual Docker tools, but the hotbox tools and features also enable a more lightweight, interactive usage style where users can quickly jump in and out of different hotboxes depending on the task at hand, sometimes from multiple terminal sessions, sharing assets and resources from the host.